NoapMat/beseech/README.md

 # beseech
-This repo exist just to host my bot
+This repo exist just to host my bot...
+Obselete, this script was moved on HF